oscarlr/MsPAC/README.md

 # MsPAC
-Phase reads, assemble haplotypes and detect SVs
+**Phase reads, assemble haplotypes and detect SVs** MsPAC takes in long reads and phased SNVs to separate the reads into two haplotypes, assembles both haplotypes and detects structural variants.

 ## Usage
 MsPac is split into four steps.
 For each step, the input is a configuration file.
 A description of the configuration file is below.